atanubhowmick/design-pattern-project/README.md

 ## Getting Started
 This repository is created to have a quick references of those design patterns.
 ### Running the Application
 Classes for each design pattern are placed to its own package.
-There is a Test class (mane ends with Test) in each package with a main() method to run and verify respective design pattern.
+There is a Test class (name ends with Test) in each package with a main() method to run and verify respective design pattern.

 ## Declaration
 There are blogs/tutorials where the design patterns are fully explained.
 For quick reference the URLs are provided in each Test class documentation.
 If any code is taken from any tutorial/blog, that URL is also mentioned in Test class documentation and the credit goes to the respective owner.
 Mentioning few websites to learn the design patterns: